HuotChu/ArrayForLua/README.md

 > #### Parameters

 **table** `Required`
-- The table to iterate over can be array, dictionary, or mixed.
+- The table to measure can be array, dictionary, or mixed.

 > #### Return Value